iEnergyy/ritmo/README.md

 Each phase is independently shippable and reduces real-world pain.

 **Current Status:** Phase 0 is ~90% complete.
-Core infrastructure (auth, database, organization management) is in place.
+Core infrastructure (auth, database, organization management, internationalization) is in place.
 Schema definitions for all domain entities are complete.
 UI/API implementations for domain entities are pending.

 **Phase 0 — Groundwork**